 Best time to visit Machu Picchu

-During the wet season, come prepared for the rain and the drops in temperature that can occur due to thick cloud cover.
-I’d recommend investing in a thick rain jacket and non-slip hiking boots.
+During the wet season, come prepared for the rain and varying temperatures due to thick cloud cover.
+Dress for the Peru climate by purchasing a thick rain jacket and non-slip hiking boots.
 You’ll probably get a little wet, but your visit to Machu Picchu can still be an enjoyable experience!
 Moreover, many travelers prefer to visit during this season to avoid large crowds and peak prices.

 Best time to visit Cusco

 Due to its proximity to Machu Picchu, the dry season is also the ideal time to visit Cusco.
 In general, the best months to travel to Cusco are between May and October.
 However, June, July, and August are the busiest months for tourism in the city.
 This time of year leads to significant spikes in prices for accommodations and tours!
-With this in mind, I suggest planning your trip during May or September.
-By comparison, the worst time to visit is during the rainy season (November through April).
-Remember that December through March are the months with the highest amount of rainfall.
-Instead, consider April, which is the ideal time to visit Cusco, Machu Picchu, and the Galápagos Islands in one trip.
+Note that Cusco also celebrates Inti Raymi during June, a traditional religious ceremony honoring the Incan sun god (Inti) and marking the winter solstice.
+If you’d prefer to avoid the crowds, we suggest planning your trip during the shoulder season in May or September.

 Many tourists in Cusco plan to visit other popular destinations in Peru as well.
-For example, the dry season (May-October) is the best time to plan a trip to both Cusco and Lake Titicaca.
+For example, the dry season (May-October) is the best time to travel to Cusco and Lake Titicaca.
 From Cusco, you can reach Juliaca by plane in approximately an hour.
 Then, it’s only a one-hour drive to Puno.
 From Puno, it’s easy to catch a flight back to Lima and head home.
-If you don’t want to go quite so far, consider a day trip from Cusco to Rainbow Mountain.
-This colorful mountainside is located about a three-hour drive from Cusco and has become a top-rated attraction in recent years.
-For a clear view of the colors, the best time of year to visit Rainbow Mountain is also during the dry season!
+Visitors during early February won’t want to miss the Fiesta de la Candelaria on Lake Titicaca, a festival honoring the Virgin of Candelaria.

 Best time to visit the Peruvian Amazon

-The best time to visit the Peruvian Amazon depends on what you hope to see during your trip.
-If you’d like to observe the native fauna, you’ll want to visit between June and September.
-Since this is the dry season, animals stay closer to the rivers and are therefore easier to spot on your tour.
-Furthermore, mosquitos are fewer during this period of the year, presenting another ideal reason to visit!
-However, even if you visit during the dry season, you’ll still want to bring plenty of insect repellent.
+The best time to visit the Peruvian Amazon depends on the activities you’d like to do there.
+For example, if you want to observe the native fauna, you’ll want to travel to the rainforest between June and September.
+During the dry season, animals stay closer to the rivers, making them easier to spot on your tour.
+Furthermore, there aren’t as many mosquitos during this time of the year, presenting another ideal reason to visit!
+However, even if you choose to travel here during the dry season, you’ll still want to bring plenty of insect repellent.

-Since La Garúa occurs during Lima’s winter season, you can expect low temperatures and drizzle.
-Many people compare Lima during this time of year to California, or more specifically, to San Francisco’s climate.
-However, there are some upsides to visiting Lima during the winter.
-For example, Peru’s fiestas patrias (independence celebrations) on July 28 and 29 are an exciting time to see parades and festivals throughout the city.
+Since La Garúa occurs during Lima’s winter season, you can expect low temperatures and some drizzle.
+Many people compare Lima to California during this time of year, specifically to San Francisco’s climate.
+However, there are also some advantages to visiting Lima during the winter.
+For example, Peru’s fiestas patrias (independence celebrations) on July 28 and 29 feature exciting parades and festivals throughout the city.